CU Parents’ Guide to Boulder

 - The Sink Robert Redford was once a janitor here.
-Every inch of the walls are covered in customer artwork, and you’re welcome to add your own.
+Every inch of the walls is covered in customer artwork, and you’re welcome to add your own.

 - Mateo Great downtown location with a flower-bordered patio and delicious French Provencal food.

 - Organic Sandwich Great for a quick, to-go bite downtown, but exceptionally delicious.